campfield/tanagra/README.md

 Currently, the best documentation is in the .tex and .bib files themselves and that itself is woefully lacking.
 Self-documenting-document-documentation?

--- LaTeX and BibTex at Tanagra.
+-- LaTeX and BibTeX at Tanagra.